 Virginia Grande Castro

-PhD studies in Computing Education, under the supervision of Mats Daniels (main supervisor), Anders Berglund and Arnold Pears.
-We are part of the Uppsala Computing Education Research Group (UpCERG).
-I am also one of the PhD students in UpRiSE, the Uppsala Research School in Subject Education.
+My Ph.D. studies were in Computing Education, under the supervision of Mats Daniels (main supervisor) from Uppsala University (UU), Anne-Kathrin Peters (from KTH), Anders Berglund (UU), and Päivi Kinnunen (University of Helsinki).
+I am part of the Uppsala Computing Education Research Group (UpCERG).
+I was also one of the Ph.D. students in UpRiSE, the Uppsala Research School in Subject Education.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.